weshlokman/alignmentBackEnd/README.md

 # alignmentBackEnd

 #build the docker image
+and run the docker image on port 8080
 1. docker build -t **buildName** .

-#run the docker image on port 8080
 2. docker run -p 8080:8080 **buildName**